EvgenyKashin/SRMnet/README.md

 # SRM Network PyTorch
-An implementation of SRM block, proposed in SRM : A Style-based Recalibration Module for Convolutional Neural Networks.
+An implementation of SRM block, proposed in "SRM : A Style-based Recalibration Module for Convolutional Neural Networks".

 ## Requirements
 - Python >= 3.6